bitemyapp/teef/posts/2014-12-31-functional-education.md

 The explanations preceeding the exercises are, for obvious reasons, brief as they are designed for a classroom where students can ask questions.

+Doesn't explain higher kinded types too well.
+This can make things like `Either a` more mysterious than they need to be.
+I'm guessing the creator intended to explain things like this if they came up in the classroom.

 ### Do I recommend it?

 Yes!
 This, along with the NICTA course is the way I teach programmers Haskell.
 It precedes the NICTA course for reasons explained later.